-Kiama athletes performed admirably at the Mid South Coast Zone championships held at Myimbarr Community Park, Flinders, on the 9th and 10th of December.
+Kiama athletes performed admirably at the Mid South Coast Zone championships held at Sanctuary Point Oval, Sanctuary Point, on the 1st and 2nd of December.

-Against some tough competition from the Albion Park, Lake Illawarra, Shoalhaven, St Georges Basin, and Milton Ulladulla Centres, Kiama athletes did the club proud.
+Against some tough competition from the Albion Park, Euro Coast, Lake Illawarra, Shoalhaven, St Georges Basin, and Milton Ulladulla Centres, Kiama athletes did the club proud.

-Athletes from the Under 8 to Under 17 Age Groups who finished in the top three progress to the Region 4 Championships to be held at Wollongong in February 2018.
-To date 32 Kiama athletes have qualified for the Region 4 Championships but more are expected to qualify on “next best” times and distances as results from other Zones filter through.
+Athletes from the Under 8 to Under 17 Age Groups who finished in the top three progress to the Region 4 Championships to be held at Griffith in February 2019.

-Under 7 athlete Ginger Siasat also won gold and was presented with LANSW medals at the carnival.
+Under 7 athlete Emerson Boatswain also won gold and was presented with LANSW medals at the carnival.

-A huge thank you to everyone who helped make the weekend such a success particularly our Team Managers Sarah Cook and Dawn Calvert.
+A huge thank you to everyone who helped make the weekend such a success particularly our Team Managers Taryn Hodgson and Dawn Calvert.